Are you unhappy at work?

 Evaluate Your Current Job

-Evaluating your current job can help you determine if there are any issues you can fix on your own.
-Take some time and write out which problems affect your work daily.
-This will help you figure out which issues bother you the most and what needs to be fixed.
+Evaluating your current job can help you identify if there are any issues with workplace dynamics, manager relations, or work situation that you can address on your own.
+Take some time each week and write out which problems in your office affect your work daily, whether it's feeling undervalued or the need for a quieter break room.
+This process will help you determine which issues, like job security or not being paid fairly, bother you the most and what changes are necessary.

-By evaluating your job, you can see if you have any problems with the management, the work environment, or fellow employees.
-For example, if you notice that one issue keeps coming up repeatedly, such as constantly receiving your salary late due to a delay in generating your paystub, then it may be time to consider other options if this issue cannot be resolved.
+By evaluating your job, you can decide if you have any problems with managers, the work environment, or co-workers, especially if these issues persist over the last six months.
+For example, if you notice that one issue keeps coming up repeatedly, such as constantly receiving your salary late due to a delay in generating your paystub, impacting your mental health and sense of value, then it may be time to consider other possibilities, like seeking a new job or career path.

 Set Aside Time for Self-Care

-Self-care routines such as eating healthy, exercising, and meditating can help decrease the stress and anxiety you face at work.
+First thing in the morning, self-care routines like eating healthy, exercising, and meditating can help decrease the stress and anxiety you face at work, which is essential for those involved in hard work.
 Unhappiness often results from a lack of self-care, which is how it becomes such an issue to begin with.
+You should create some time for yourself and try to do something that you find relaxing and enjoyable, allowing you to present your best self at work.

 Find a goal